JahidBasher/JahidBasher/README.md

   </a>
 </p>-->

 # Hi 👋 This is Jahid Ibna Basher.
 I code Neural Networks for fun.
-And I can help you build your own.
+And I can help you code your own.

 About Me:
 - 🔭 I currently serve as an NLP Engineer at [Hishab Technologies Limited](https://hishab.co/)